 - HERE IS A GREAT INFORMATIVE VIDEO SHOWING HOW TO DRY BODY BRUSH

 - HERE IS A REALLY GOOD VIDEO SHOWING HOW TO DRY FACE & NECK BRUSH

-Our lymphatic system is just below our skin, so always use light pressure – we’re not trying to scrub off our skin – to gently, effectively get our lymphatic fluid moving.
+Our lymphatic system is just below our skin, so always use light pressure – we’re not trying to scrub off our skin – to gently, and effectively get our lymphatic fluid moving.
 When you first start out it might feel scratchy, but soon your skin will be looking for that gentle brushing.
 Remember it’s called dry brushing because it’s not meant to be done in the shower when you are wet, but when your skin is dry and no lotions on it.

-By doing things to help build a healthy lifestyle like dry skin brushing, getting appropriate sunlight, a good night’s sleep, drinking enough water and exercising, you’ll make a huge difference in your skin and overall well being! ☺
+By doing things to help build a healthy lifestyle like dry skin brushing, getting appropriate sunlight, a good night’s sleep, drinking enough water and exercising, you’ll make a huge difference in your skin and overall well-being! ☺

 To your health and beauty,